Product analytics helps teams re-evaluate their vision for an app and further tailor it to audience expectations.

 See here to find out about creating requests to export raw data.

 5. Audience segments

 Audience segments in MyTracker let you create any user samples to identify patterns that are not evident in standard reports.
 Set aside the users who’ve used a specific function and filter data and metrics based on this sample to build reports.

 You’ll only work with the data on the group you’ve sampled.
 For example, you can filter by users who’ve used your app in the last 30 days, then look separately at those who triggered custom events related to the new function.
 Now, you can compare the users who’ve used the new feature to those who haven’t.

 Have those using the new feature started making a lot less purchases in the app?
 Is there an increase or decrease in subscriptions?
 You can also compare the churn rates and see changes in LTV and retention, number of transactions, and days active.

 Life Time (LT) metrics would be a useful tool here.
 They allow you to view statistics on the audience attracted over a certain period and to assess the effectiveness of related initiatives (ad campaigns, promotions and, of course, updates).
 In addition, LT metrics can be used in the same way as cohorts – to monitor how groups of users interact with the new feature.

 For details on the metric types (Flow, LT, AT, CA), see here.

 To create a new user segment for analysis, go to the Reports tab in the Segments section.
 Here, you’ll just need to configure the filtering options.
 It can be a custom event for interacting with the new feature, device model, app version, in-app purchase amount, subscriptions, age, gender, etc.

-If you then want to build a report using the data on a specific user segment, go to Report Constructor and pick this option under Other filters → Segment.
+If you then want to build a report using the data on a specific user segment, go to Report builder and pick this option under Other filters → Segment.